-While you may want not want your student loan sold to another lender, there’s nothing you can do to prevent it.
+While you may not want your student loan sold to another lender, there is unfortunately nothing you can do to prevent it.

 “Borrowers have no say in whether their loans are sold to another lender or whether the servicer can be changed,” said Kantrowitz.
 “This is disclosed in the loan promissory note signed by the borrower.
 If the borrower doesn’t like the new servicer, the only options are to refinance with another lender or pay off the debt in full.”

-While you can’t control whether or not your debt is sold to other student loan companies, you can be proactive about your student loan repayment:
+While you can’t control whether your debt is sold to another student loan company, you can be proactive about your student loan repayment: